WHAT IS PIL?

 Petition gets listed for admission irrespective of its merit, eating away the court’s time that could otherwise be utilised to hear the massive backlog of cases.

-Total number of cases pending before the SC, as on December 1 last year, stood at 56,994.
+The total number of cases pending before the SC, as of December 1 last year, stood at 56,994.

-The National Judicial Data Grid puts the total number of cases pending before various high courts, as on March 17, at a whopping 42.89 lakh.
+The National Judicial Data Grid puts the total number of cases pending before various high courts, as of March 17, at a whopping 42.89 lakh.

 JUHI CHAWLA PETITION: 5G CASE –